 Magento’s core functionality is tailored for retail and wholesale businesses that have complex requirements for product management.
 Among Magento 2 strengths, we can name promotions, customer segmentation, merchandising, and attribute management.
 Moreover, Magento 2 doesn’t limit the number of your staff accounts.

-Magento Commerce users also have a choice between the on-premises deployment and a cloud-hosted solution.
-Magento Cloud benefits are:
+Adobe Commerce users also have a choice between the on-premises deployment and a cloud-hosted solution.
+Adobe Cloud benefits are: